 It equips communities with the capabilities to adopt and implement sustainable tourism practices, support partners and local businesses in responding to climate emergencies and preparedness and reducing the impacts of extreme weather events and long-term climate impacts.

-Project Four offered this Workshop Series for eligible network participants:
+Project Four includes this Workshop Series

 De-carbonization and Climate Action